zimmerst/DmpWorkflow/README.md

 </Jobs>
 ```

-Note that there are a few reserved variables:
+Note that there are a few reserved metadata variables:
   * BATCH\_OVERRIDE\_REQUIREMENTS - will override whatever BATCH_REQUIREMENTS are defined in settings.cfg
   * BATCH\_OVERRIDE\_EXTRAS - complements requirements
   * BATCH\_OVERRIDE\_QUEUE - the queue to be used, overrides BATCH_QUEUE